 Toomorrow will be available in three colors: purple vinyl (available everywhere), clear with copper and red swirl (available exclusively from Real Gone Music and limited to 100 units), and clear with red, blue, and green "freak" swirl (available exclusively from Rough Trade and limited to 300 units).
 Our reissue recreates the original 1970 album artwork and also includes an insert with expanded and updated liner notes from TSD's Joe Marchese as well as additional photos of Newton-John and her bandmates.

-Look out – here comes Toomorrow on July 30 from Real Gone Music and Second Disc Records.
-You’ll find pre-order links and the track listing below.
-We’ll update with Amazon links as soon as they’re active.
+Look out - here comes Toomorrow on July 30 from Real Gone Music and Second Disc Records.
+You'll find pre-order links and the track listing below.

 Toomorrow: Original Soundtrack Recording (RCA Victor LP LSA 3008, 1970 - reissued Real Gone Music/Second Disc Records RGM-1253, 2021)

 - Toomorrow (Instrumental)

 - Happiness Valley

 - Let's Move On

 - Goin' Back